ValeriiVolynskyi/Data-analytics-portfolio/google-sheets/README.md

   - Add totals row for all metrics across products.
 - **Result:** Completed metrics table for all games.
 - **Screenshots:** ![Product Metrics](assets/task1.png)

+**Interpretation:**
+These metrics help analyze monetization efficiency (ARPPU, CR to Paid) and understand the demographics of paying users.

 ---

 ### 2️⃣ User Engagement Analysis